minhsqtruong/18-645-Semester-Project/oFAST/README.md

 * In `tb_oFAST.cu`, go to line 44 and comment out the `printf` statement to print all the patches and/or go to line 50 and comment out `printf` statement to print all the coordinates
 * In this folder, run `make test`
 * run `./tb_oFAST`

+`image.h` is a 1D row-major ordered array that contains brightness of each pixel.
+It was generated via MATLAB.